QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 <summary>Define each user home folder</summary>

 * Go to Tools > Active Directory Users and Computers
-* Select every user needing an home folder
+* Select every user needing a home folder
 * Right-click on one
 * Go to profile
 * Enter the path `\\ServerName\\SomeFolder\\%username%`, for instance, `\\SerName\\E\\HOME\\%username%`.
 Note that `%username%` will be replaced by each user username.
 * Save and exit
 </details>

-You can go back in the `HOME` folder, and see a folder for each user.
+You can go back to the `HOME` folder, and see a folder for each user.

 </div></div>